Angmering railway station: Services

-During the peak hours, the station is served by a small number of direct trains between Brighton and Littlehampton.
-In addition, the station is served by one peak hour train per day between London Bridge and Littlehampton, operated by Thameslink.
+During the peak hours, the station is served by a small number of direct trains between Brighton and Littlehampton, as well as a single peak hour service per day between London Bridge and Littlehampton.

 Former services

-Until December 2007 South West Trains also used the station, running four trains per day to Brighton.
+Until December 2007 South West Trains also passed through the station while running four trains per day to Brighton, however services did not call at Angmering.
 Until May 2022, one Great Western Railway service from Portsmouth Harbour to Brighton called at Angmering.

 Facilities

 There is a ticket office, a waiting room, toilets, buffet, car park, taxi rank and cycle storage.

 Deaths

 A local woman, Maureen Weselby, committed suicide by jumping in front of a Brighton-bound express, operated by South West Trains, in May 2006.

 A local teenager, Adam Blackwood, was killed here when a Littlehampton-bound Southern Class 377 train approaching the station knocked him down at a nearby pedestrian level crossing in early 2007.

 Another local, 16-year-old Megan Moore of Angmering, was killed after being dragged under the 22:17 London Victoria to Bognor Regis train just before midnight on 21 November 2009.
 Tributes have been paid on her personal Facebook profile and her "RIP Megan" group, which has nearly 9,000 members.
 Flowers and messages from friends and family were left outside the station.